 Inferring dietary fiber responders.
-A number of culturable bacteria could metabolize inulin and resistant starch in vitro but an in vivo understanding of the bacterial fiber degraders and the ecology correlated with their fermentation has not been established yet.
-Since genomic approaches rely on strain-level identifiability and cultivability, we switched to a data-driven approach that aims to identify responders that can directly or indirectly metabolize dietary fibers.
+A number of culturable bacteria could metabolize inulin and resistant starch in vitro [13, 28] but an in vivo understanding of the bacterial fiber degraders and the ecology correlated with their fermentation has not been established yet.
+Since genomic approaches rely on strain-level identifiability and cultivability [29], we switched to a data-driven approach that aims to identify responders that can directly or indirectly metabolize dietary fibers.
 If such responders exist, we would expect increased abundance of their populations with a concomitant higher level of enzymes capable of fiber degradation following treatment.
 Indeed, the relative abundance of genes encoding inulinase significantly increased from day 0 to day 5 and 31 (Fig. 3A), suggesting that inulinase may be a trait that has been selected for by inulin.

 To infer dietary fiber responders from the complex microbiota, we employed the generalized Lotka–Volterra (gLV) equation (Fig. 3B, Eq.
 3) to model the observed dynamical responses.
 The gLV model summarizes the underlying ecology by three terms that additively determine bacterial growth rates: the basal growth rates (α), the influences from other bacteria (β), and the impacts of environment (ϵ).
 In this study, ϵ represents the growth responses of bacteria to dietary fiber.
 To estimate the uncertainties associated with these parameters, we further formulated the inference problem in a Bayesian framework (see Methods) and responders include any bacteria whose 95% credible interval of its posterior distribution of ϵ is completely to the right of 0.
-Since gLV is a differential-equation model, it is naturally more amenable to analyzing longitudinal data compared to cross-sectional statistical tests based on pre-to-post changes.
+Since gLV is a differential-equation model, it is naturally more amenable to analyzing longitudinal data compared to traditional cross-sectional statistical tests that based on pre-to-post changes [9, 10, 12].
 Indeed, bacteria whose relative abundances were significantly altered by inulin vary depending on the day of sample collection (Fig. S5).

 Since gLV models the absolute abundance of bacterial taxa, we measured the fecal bacterial density of each sample by quantitative PCR (Fig. 3C) and then multiplied the density by their relative abundance to calculate absolute abundance.
 Except for the Shanghai group (despite high inulinase abundance), inulin nourished gut microbes by rapidly (in a day) boosting their density to more than 70% of maximum load.
-Considering ecological forces driving microbiome dynamics are largely host-independent, the time-series data from all mice were simultaneously fed into the gLV model after grouping bacteria according to their lowest classified taxonomic ranks.
+Considering ecological forces driving microbiome dynamics are largely host-independent [30], the time-series data from all mice were simultaneously fed into the gLV model after grouping bacteria according to their lowest classified taxonomic ranks.
 We identified five inulin responders at different classification levels (Fig. 3D): (from highest to lowest signal strength) Bacteroides acidifaciens (species), unclassified Muribaculaceae (family), unclassified Faecalibaculum (genus), unclassified Parasutterella (genus), and unclassified Bacteroides (genus).
 Since gLV incorporates bacterial interactions as confounding variables, these responders are most likely to be primary inulin degraders.
 In fact, genetic or in vitro evidences have been found, except for unclassified Parasutterella, to support the their role in degrading inulin (Table S2).
-For example, members from Bacteroides and Muribaculaceae harbor gene clusters known as polysaccharide utilization loci (PULs), which contain susC/susD homologous gene pair that facilitates sensing and import of inulin .
+For example, members from Bacteroides and Muribaculaceae harbor gene clusters known as polysaccharide utilization loci (PULs), which contain susC/susD homologous gene pair that facilitates sensing and import of inulin [31, 32].
 Putative inulin PULs were also detected in the metagenome-assembled genomes of Bacteroides acidifaciens and Muribaculaceae (Table S3).
-Other than competitions, we also found that Bacteroides acidifaciens positively influences growth of Akkermancia muciniphila—a mucin-degrading bacteria whose abundance often increases after prebiotic treatment .
-Considering Akkermancia muciniphila does not grow well in vitro by supplementing inulin, the indirect effect may explain why it was not inferred as a responder but its relative abundance significantly increased in both short- and long-term (Fig. S5B,C).
+Other than competitions, we also found that Bacteroides acidifaciens positively influences growth of Akkermancia muciniphila—a mucin-degrading bacteria whose abundance often increases after prebiotic treatment [33].
+Considering Akkermancia muciniphila does not grow well in vitro by supplementing inulin [34], the indirect effect may explain why it was not inferred as a responder but its relative abundance significantly increased in both short- and long-term (Fig. S5B,C).